jeffsponaugle/roscoe/README.md

 The other key parts including the CPLDs can be ordered directly from a major supplier.
 We will post up a complete BOM with the next PCB revision.

+## Hardware Design Notes

+The core system design is relativly simple with a 68030 processor and a 6888x FPU connected to a PCB wide data/address bus that includes an 8-bit wide boot/BIOS flash memory (512k), 4MB of 10/12ns static RAM, a dual UART, RTC, PTC, Dual IDE interfaces, and DRAM interface.
+DRAM support is for 72 pin SIMM EDO or FPM DRAM, 70ns or faster.
+The 4 SIMM slots can support up to 128MB double-sided SIMMs for a total of 512MBs of DRAM.
+Additional DRAM can be added via the expansion interface.

+### Logic

+The system logic is implemented in 3 ATF1508 CPLDS.
+The ATF1508 CPLD is a current production CPLD that comes in a hand solderable form factor and supports 5V operation.
+The CPLDs we are using come in a 100pin 0.5mm QFP package and have 80 usable I/O pins, JTAG programming, and 7-12ns propegation delay.
+The three CPLDs are partitioned into the following logical segments:

+#### CPLD 1 - Bus Controller

+The first CPLD serves as a bus controller, handling all of the core interactions with the CPU bus including the wait state generation, SRAM and DRAM interfaces, DeviceIO partitioning, and FPU interface.
+This implements the broad memory map as well as interfaces needed for 2 and 3 cycle memory access.

+#### CPLD 2 - Device Interface

+The second CPLD serves as the device interface logic, generating all of the signal needed for the onboard devices as well as device decoding for the expansion interface.
+This includes the logic needed for the RTC, IDE interface, as well as the system POST code display.
+This CPLD has some additional unused logic space for future sytem expansion and bug fixes.

+#### CPLD 3 - Interrupt Controller

+The third CPLD implements a 16 input priority vector generating interrupt controller.
+It has configurable edge/level triggering as well as indiviual interrupt source enable/disable.
+It interfaces with the 68030 IPL0-2 interrupt lines to provide 7 levels of interrupt priorty as well as unique vector generation for each interrupt source.

 ## Work still left todo - Hardware
   + Test DRAM implentation, including refresh.
   + Test FPU support